turingschool/curriculum/source/topics/debugging/debugger.markdown

   * step over
   * step into
   * continue
-4. Try to view/manipulate the frozen `request` object, then call `dup` and explore the data
-5. `debugger` is just a method.
+4. `debugger` is just a method.
 Try combining it with a conditional branch to only execute on a certain pathway through your code (like a `nil` input, for example).

 ## References